jsay/geoInd/ReproPaper.md

     2: In polr(factor(AOC) ~ 0 + LIBCOM + EXPO + GEOL + PEDO + poly(DEM,  :
       le plan ne semble pas de rang plein, des coefs seront ignorés

 The warning messages come from the choice to drop the intercept in order to estimate a coefficient for each *commune* from the variable `LIBCOM`.
+This choice is made to compute more easily the ordinal superiority measures from fixed effects.
 This does not have any effect on the other estimated coefficients.
-This choice is made to compute more easily the ordinal superiority measures from fixed effects.

-<a id="org2a5304e"></a>
+<a id="orgd0ccb97"></a>

 ## Ordered generalized additive models

 We estimate the series of ordered generalized additive models (OGAMs) of GIs designations within a loop.
-Models ( I ) to ( V ) reported in Table XX (p.XX) of the Working Paper are only a subset of all models of the `gamod` object that can be downloaded directly from the INRA server, <https://data.inra.fr/geoInd/gamod.Rda>.
+Models ( I ) to ( V ) reported in Table 1 (p.22) of the Working Paper are only a subset of all models of the `gamod` object that can be downloaded directly from the INRA server, <https://data.inra.fr/geoInd/gamod.Rda>.
 Models with high complexities for the spatial effects (more than 600 edf) are long to run.
 They require about 8 hours each, with the full loop requires about 2 days to run with Intel Core i7-7820HQ CPU 2.90 GHz x 8 and 64 Go of RAM.
+We advise the reader to not run the full loop, but instead to select values of `listk` and estimate each model separately.

 ```R
 library(mgcv)